airbnb/plog/README.md

 ## Operational tricks

 - To minimize packet loss due to "lacks", increase the kernel socket buffer size.
-For Linux, `sysctl net.core.rmem_max`.
+For Linux, we use `sysctl net.core.rmem_max = 1048576`.

 ## Event logging at Airbnb